JoeyyScott/Gamer-Supplies/README.md

         + Activated by: Add/Delete Review buttons on ```index.html```.

 **CRUD Functionality for admins**:
 + In addition to the previous CRUD functionality, admins are able to create, read, update and delete records in the database for the project through various pages and functionality.
-Included in this is:
+Included in this are:
     + Supplies - ```supply_add.html```, ```supplies.html``` and ```supply_edit.html``` with the delete functionality activating when the associated button is pressed.
     + Reviews - ```review_add.html```, ```index.html``` and ```review_manage.html``` with the delete functionality activating when the associated button is pressed.
         + I did not include an edit feature as I felt it would devalue the integrity of the reviews and opted to only include create, read and delete for this feature.